 One thing that will surely be expected is that public relations will continue to shape how companies launch, their growth, how they raise funding, and how they market their products or services.
-It is not a question of whether public relations and PR agencies are relevant or not in 2019, it is a question of what will determine the companies that win in securing media coverage and the right publicity for their brands.
+It is not a question of whether public relations and PR agencies are relevant or not in 2021, it is a question of what will determine the companies that win in securing media coverage and the right publicity for their brands.

-b).
-Pitching 2.0
+2) Pitching 2.0

 Previously, mass emailing worked so effectively because journalists, writers, and bloggers all received very few emails and pitches because not many people had emails or access to the internet.
-That is not the same anymore because in the last decade nothing has spread around the world like access to the internet and email systems.
+That is not the same anymore.

 Modern public relations can no longer be controlled or defined only by media.
 The game is changing.
 The whole world is now a global village courtesy of the internet and improved technology.
 Previously, the press defined and governed brand awareness.
 However, in the current world, that neighbour of yours who has 100k followers on Instagram can give life-changing impact to your brand.

-e).
-Publicity is not the end game
+5) Publicity is not the end game

-What should be the end game? – You ask.
+What should the end game be instead?

-Companies must therefore ensure that the product or service works fully: not up-to some point.
+Companies must therefore ensure that the product or service works perfectly: not up-to some point.
 Startups looking for press coverage after developing the minimum viable product (MVP) should ensure that the core part of that MVP executes the idea and solves the problem it set out to solve first.
 In summary, publicity is only beneficial when customer satisfaction can be guaranteed.
-This will reduce churn, and ensure that word of mouth from existing customers continues to bring in additional customers very many years along the line.
+This will ensure that word of mouth from existing customers continues to bring in additional customers very many years along the line.

-g).
-Content strategy
+7) Content strategy